Alireza Beiranvand: Style of play

 Beiranvand playing for Iran against Spain at the 2018 FIFA World Cup.

 Beiranvand's main trait is his ability to take very long throws.
 In the 2015 AFC Champions League Round of 16 against Al Ahli, Beiranvand made a throw that reached 60m.
 On 24 November 2014, he provided an assist against Tractor Sazi by throwing the ball into the opponent's half.
 Beiranvand is good in aerial duels and has been praised for his athleticism, "outstanding shot-stopping", acrobatic dives, and quick reflexes.

 He, along with Zahra Khajavi, are known as the record holders of the longest hand throws in Iranian football.

+Personal life

+Political views

+Beiranvand is known be to a staunch supporter of the government of the Islamic Republic of Iran.
+In July 2018, following Beiranvand's performance against Portugal, Iranian supreme leader Ali Khamenei praised his performance and said in a government delegation: 'I ask the government's economic team, like the national team that fought bravely in the World Cup, and especially the team's good goalkeeper [Beiranvand], to work to solve problems".
+Beiranvand subsequently made a lengthy post on Instagram thanking Khamenei for his support.

+Following Israeli attacks on Iran in 2025 initiating the Twelve-Day War, Beiranvand said, "We will give our hearts and souls, without any hesitation, for Iran.
+In 2026, he described the assassination of Ali Khamenei by Israel as "only a dark and passing chapter" in the history of Iran.
+With regards to the 2026 Iran war, Beiranvand wrote on his Instagram story, "They claim to be helping the people of Iran but in reality they are destroying the country's infrastructure--assets which belong to the people".